 Oral Language Development Tips and Tricks

 Oral language development begins before babies are even born!
-(Read more about the stages of oral language development here.)
 When babies are born, they recognize the cadence and prosody of your voice, then they coo and have conversations with you, and before children start speaking, they are listening to everything you say.
+Read more about how oral language lays the foundation for reading here and more about how to engage your baby or young child with reading here.

 - Speak slowly and clearly using simple words they can understand.